severin-lemaignan/dorothy-reporting/dorothy-report.md

 #### Student supervision and teaching

-From 2015 to 2017, the research has co-supervised 2 PhD students (Emmanuel Senft and Chris Wallbridge).
+From 2015 to 2017, the researcher has **co-supervised 2 PhD students** (Emmanuel Senft and Chris Wallbridge).

 This supervision activity has led to several co-authored publications with these